internet-sicherheit/Understanding-Regional-Filter-Lists-Efficacy-and-Impact-/ARTIFACT-EVALUATION.md

 | id  | rank | subpages | scheme | subpages_count | state_scheme | state_subpages | site_state | ready | state_openwpm_native_{country iso2} | in_scope | categorie | under_categorie | timeout | openwpm_native_{country iso2} |
 |------|------|----------|--------|----------------|--------------|----------------|------------|-------|------------------------------------|----------|-----------|-----------------|---------|--------------------------------|

+For each measurement location, one table is necessary.

 #### Set up the measurement points ####
 First of all, the user needs to [host an EC2 instance (T3.2xlarge)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) for the specific location (e.g., Tokyo).
 Choose Ubuntu 20.04 LTS as OS for the example and create a key pair.